 Patricia de Villiers

 Patricia de Villiers is an artist, illustrator and designer.
-She has been active as a cultural worker since the early 1970s contributing to various community organisations including the Community Arts Project in the 1980s.
+She has been active as a cultural worker and poster designer since the early 1970s, contributing to community organisations including the Community Arts Project in the 1980s in Cape Town, and the Broadside Workers’ Theatre Company in the UK.

 Schooled in numerous places and received an education (of a sort) in fine art at what was then the Johannesburg College of Art, primarily dedicated to the production of ‘commercial artists’, teachers and, above all, industrial designers.